Reliable Cellular Automata with Self-Organization

-For a (nonvacant) cell $x$ there is at most one cell at distance greater than $B$ but smaller than $2B$ to the right of $x$: if it exists and there is no damage between it and $x$ then we denote it by
+\begin{notation}[Non-adjacent neighbors] Let us fix a history $\eta$.
+For a (non-vacant) cell $x$, in direction \( j=\pm 1 \) there is at most one cell at distance smaller than $2\B $: if it exists and there is no damage between it and $x$ then we denote it also by \( \thg_{j}(x,t,\eta) \).
+We will omit $\eta$, and sometimes even $t$, from the arguments when it is obvious from the context.
+By convention, whenever $\thg_{j}(x,t,\eta)$ is undefined then let \( \eta(\thg_{j}(x,t,\eta),t)=\Vac \). \end{notation}

-Otherwise, this value is undefined.
-The corresponding cell to the left is denoted by $\thg_{-1.5}(x)$.
-The medium depends on a parameter $r$ called the \df{reach}, determining the maxiumum distance of the neighbors that a cell is allowed to depend on directly.
-(We will only use two possible reaches: $r=1$ and $r=3$.)
-Let \glo{nb-ind@$\Nb-ind$}
+Having an extended notion of neighbors, we can define the notion of transitions for robust media.